ResearchComputing/Documentation/docs/software/Containerizationon.md

 apptainer run -B /projects/$USER,/pl/active,/scratch/alpine/$USER sample-image.sif
 ```

 Additionally, you can bind directories by utilizing the `APPTAINER_BINDPATH` environment variable.
-Simply export a list of directory pairs you would like to bind to the your container:
+Simply export a list of directory pairs you would like to bind to your container:

 ```
 export APPTAINER_BINDPATH=/source/directory1:/target/directory1,\